Involuntary Student Withdrawal Policy

 C. Reenrollment Following an Involuntary Withdrawal

-Students wishing to reenroll following an involuntary withdrawal must satisfy the reenrollment conditions, if any, established at the time of the withdrawal.
-If medical documentation was established as a condition for reenrollment, the University will give significant weight to the opinion of the student’s treatment providers regarding the student’s readiness to return to the academic and/or residential learning environment at the University, with or without accommodations.
-In extraordinary circumstances, the University may require the student to undergo an additional individualized assessment to make a determination regarding the student’s readiness for return.
+Students wishing to reenroll following an involuntary withdrawal must satisfy the reenrollment conditions, if any, established at the time of the withdrawal, and in accordance with the procedures in Appendix A. If medical documentation was established as a condition for reenrollment, the University will give significant weight to the opinion of the student’s treatment providers regarding the student’s readiness to return to the academic and/or residential learning environment at the University, with or without accommodations.
+In certain circumstances, the University may require the student to undergo an additional individualized assessment to make a determination regarding the student’s readiness for return.
 The University may also impose ongoing conditions on the student as part of the student's return, based on the particular student’s individual situation.

 If the University denies a student’s request to reenroll, the University may include recommendations that will enhance the student’s ability to successfully reenroll in the future.
 However, certain situations of involuntary withdrawal may not be appropriate for reenrollment under any conditions.